tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/3 Pneumonia/Pneumonia.md

 # Signs and Symptoms

 ## Patient Presentation
-Regardless of the cause of pneumonia, the symptoms are similarm including:
+Regardless of the cause of pneumonia, the symptoms are similar including:
 * General malaise
 * Fever with chills and/or rigor
 * Productive cough with purulent sputum